 After a year and a half of remote work, employees emerge with precise demands: They want a hybrid work model.
 According to a PwC study, 55% of employees prefer to work remotely at least three days a week, while a McKinsey study revealed that 30% of employees say they’re likely to switch jobs if their offices require them to return in person full-time.
-And this data is just the tip of the iceberg showing just how much workers want and are embracing the hybrid office model.
+And this data is just the tip of the iceberg showing just how much workers want to reinvent virtual meetings to embrace the hybrid office model.

 Will the Hybrid Work Model be as Productive as in Person Models?

 Despite the increased demand for hybrid work, and companies like Twitter and Accenture shifting to this model, many companies are new to the concept and don’t have a set playbook for how to do it well.

 A key factor to successful organizations with their hybrid model will be their virtual meeting and collaboration policies.

 In our new way of working, there will likely always be someone who isn’t in the physical room with you.
 So if our daily work and schedules are going to adapt to the times, then meetings — a critical element to any workplace — should be reinvented, too.

 Below are elements of virtual meetings and collaboration for your organization to consider:

 Have a clear agenda that you share at the start of the meeting, and clearly state the goal or outcome you want to achieve by the end that would indicate the meeting was successful.
 An agenda will keep your meetings focused.

 Ask attendees if there is anything they’d like to add to the agenda.